-PROHIBITED USE - A use which is not specifically permitted.
+PROHIBITED USE - A use which is not specifically permitted allowed on a particular site, in a particular zoning district, or anywhere in Durham.

-PUBLIC UTILITY - A public service corporation performing some public service and subject to special governmental regulations, or a governmental agency performing similar public services, the services by either of which are paid for directly by the recipients thereof.
+PUBLIC UTILITY A public service corporation performing some public service and subject to special governmental regulations, or a governmental agency performing similar public services, the services by either of which are paid for directly by the recipients thereof.
 Such services shall include, but are not limited to, water supply, electric power, telephone, television cable, gas and transportation for persons and freight.